-There are some pieces of leadership advice that just won’t die – no matter how bad the advice is.
-An example of this is feedback sandwich.
+There are some pieces of leadership advice that just won’t die – no matter how bad the advice.
+An example of this is the feedback sandwich.
 Not only is the feedback sandwich a contrived, formulaic approach – it’s counter productive to getting improved performance.
 Let’s discuss why you need to take the feedback sandwich off your managerial menu.
 And, what you need to be doing differently.

 What is the feedback sandwich?